|

 Here's an animation showing the location of the amygdala.
 Roma Konecky and I made this from an SPGR image acquired on a 1.5T GE scanner using BrainVoyager to align and smooth the image, MRICro to trace the amygdala, AFNI to create the rendering, and WWW Gif Animator to concatenate the frames.

-Here are a few interesting mathematical functions I've been playing with lately.
+Here are a few interesting mathematical functions I've enjoyed playing with.